 Moral hazard and challenge to democracy

-Political betting can create monetary incentives, unrelated to policies or issues, for democratically or undemocratically attempting to effect the outcome of an election.
+Political betting can create monetary incentives, unrelated to policies or issues, for attempting to effect the outcome of an election.

-Political betting can make people vote and campaign purely to advantage their own bet and such voters will then be happy or unhappy with the result of the election based on their betting profit or loss.
+Political betting can make people vote and campaign purely to advantage their own bet.
+Such voters will then be happy or unhappy with the result of the election based on their betting profit or loss, rather than civics.

-A newspaper editor with proof of a scandal that, if released, would greatly harm a candidate’s chances can anonymously bet against that candidate then release the scandal in the most harmful way possible.
+A newspaper editor with proof of a scandal that would greatly harm a candidate’s chances can anonymously bet against that candidate then release the scandal in the most harmful way possible.
 Or maybe it’s worth creating the scandal out of nothing for the betting profit.

 Nothing effective can be done about the above situations, they are a result of human nature, however megalomaniac politicians will try.
-We predict there will soon be rules mandating that no one working on a campaign or employed by a political party or a government election body will be allowed to make political bets and there will be proactive investigations looking for such activity.
+There will soon be rules mandating that no one working on a campaign or employed by a political party or a government election body will be allowed to make political bets.
+There will be proactive investigations looking for such activity.

-These rules will pair with existing ‘know your customer’ rules that force licensed sportsbooks and prediction markets to collect the identity of their customers (causing identity theft) and report any large or suspicious political bets to the authorities.
+These rules will pair with existing ‘know your customer’ rules that force licensed sportsbooks and prediction markets to collect the identity of their customers and report any large or suspicious political bets to the authorities.

-Offshore jurisdiction and bitcoin will be key ways around these restrictions and there will be political betting scandals involving bitcoin.
+Offshore jurisdiction and crypto will be key ways around these restrictions and there will be political betting scandals involving crypto.
 The incentive exists and the opportunity exists.

 Political betting will continue to increase in popularity to the point where it is as much a part of political coverage as it is of sports coverage.